chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 ## Exception in thread "main" java.lang.NoClassDefFoundError: javafx/stage/Stage

 JavaFX is only typically bundled with Oracle Java.
-On all OpenJDK/OpenJRE's you will need to manually download OpenJFX, extract it, and potentially add it to the launch commands for Chunky.
+On all OpenJDK/OpenJRE's you will need to manually download OpenJFX, extract it, and potentially launch Chunky Launcher and add to the `Java Options` field in the launcher: `--module-path path\to\javafx\lib --add-modules javafx.controls,javafx.fxml`

 For Windows we cover this under [Universal JAR - Chunky Launcher](../../getting_started/installing#universal-jar-chunky-launcher)